 What is Anglicanism?

 The Anglican community is a diverse and global community with over 85 million members globally.
 What unifies this global and diverse community is its worship.
-Anglican worship is liturgical and comes from our prayer book, the Book of Common Prayer (BCP).
+Anglican worship is liturgical and comes from our prayer book, the Book of Common Prayer (BCP), and we subscribe to the Thirty-nine Articles of Religion.
 The worship is sacramental and filled with Scripture, prayers, responses and participation from the congregation.

 Kara lives in Raleigh, NC with her husband Tanner and three children Archer, Abel, and Whit.
 Kara has a BA in English from Florida State University, a MA in Christian Studies from Southeastern Baptist Seminary, and MA in English from North Carolina State.
 She is ordained in the Diocese of the Churches for the Sake of Others within the Anglican Church in North America.
 Kara taught high school and middle school English Literature for many years.
 She believes that stories can reveal the truth, beauty, and goodness in this world.
 She has been shaped through the works of C.S.
 Lewis, JRR Tolkien, and Eugene Peterson.